chocolatey-community/chocolatey-packages/automatic/flashplayeractivex/README.md

 The Adobe Flash Player is freeware software for viewing multimedia, executing Rich Internet Applications, and streaming video and audio, content created on the Adobe Flash platform.

-### Note
+## Notes

-This package is only for Windows XP to Windows 7, because Windows â‰¥ 8 already contains an integrated Flash Player for Internet Explorer.
+- This package is only for Windows XP to Windows 7, because Windows 8 already contains an integrated Flash Player for Internet Explorer.

-### Warning

-The installation of Flash Player ActiveX fails with a 1603 error when Internet Explorer is open.
+- **Warning**: The installation of Flash Player ActiveX fails with a 1603 error when Internet Explorer is open.